sambuccid/hulipaa/UI_tests.md

 ## User story 3
 - Having an accented letter in either the result file or the searchbar should let everything work as expected

+## User story 5
+- When loading the preview of the result, if the parse function is not valid or it throws an expection an error message will be shown